Carina-P/hire-hens/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

-### Heroku Deployment with AWS
+### Heroku Deployment (using GitHub) with AWS and Postgres
-I took the following steps to deploy my site onto [Heroku](https://hire-hens.herokuapp.com/):
+Take the following steps to deploy my site onto [Heroku](https://hire-hens.herokuapp.com/):
-1. Installed gunicorn, psycopg2-binary and dj-database-url using [PIP]((https://pypi.org/project/pip/).
+1. I installed gunicorn, psycopg2-binary and dj-database-url using [PIP]((https://pypi.org/project/pip/).
-2. Saved all versions of Python libraries need for the application in the file requirements.txt, using command: `pip3 freeze > requirements.txt` in the terminal.
+2. Then I saved all versions of Python libraries need for the application in the file requirements.txt, using command: `pip3 freeze > requirements.txt` in the terminal.
+Since I have put all required libraries in requirements.txt, you just have to run: `pip3 install -r requirements.txt` in your terminal.
-3. Created a Procfile, with content: `web: gunicorn hire_hens.wsgi:application`
+3. Create a Procfile, with content: `web: gunicorn hire_hens.wsgi:application`
-4. Then I gave the following commands in the terminal to save changes and push them to GitHub repository:
+4. Then give the following commands in the terminal to save changes and push them to GitHub repository:
     - `git add .`
     - `git commit -m"Created requirements and Procfile"`
     - `git push`
-5. Logged into my Heroku account (if you do not have one you need to create one: [Heroku](https://id.heroku.com/) ) and created a new app that I called hire-hens.
+5. Logged into your Heroku account (if you do not have one you need to create one: [Heroku](https://id.heroku.com/) ) and created a new app.
+I called mine hire-hens.
-6. In Resource tab I searched for Postgres in the Add-ons search bar.
-And added Heroku Postgres where I selected the Free account and submitted.
+6. In Resource tab search for Postgres in the Add-ons search bar.
+Add Heroku Postgres and  selected account, I use the Free account, and submit.
-7. In Settings tab I clicked Reveal Config vars and added the following values:
+7. In Settings tab click Reveal Config vars and add the following values:

 |Key|Value|
 |---|---|